nobless/greencell_ups_ha/README.md

 You can also add the integration manually by copying `custom_components/greencell_ups` into `<HASS config directory>/custom_components`

 ### Configuration

-* Browse to your Home Assistant instance.
+- Browse to your Home Assistant instance.
-* Go to  Settings > Devices & Services.
+- Go to  Settings > Devices & Services.
-* In the bottom right corner, select the  Add Integration button.
+- In the bottom right corner, select the  Add Integration button.
-* From the list, select GreenCell UPS.
+- From the list, select GreenCell UPS.
-* Follow the instructions on screen to complete the setup.
+- Enter host/password (SSL verify optional).
+Use Options to adjust scan interval and SSL verify.
+- Device page exposes control buttons (beeper toggle, shutdown/wake, short/long test, cancel test).